bright789/Task_manager/README.md

 Open a Pull Request.

 ## Successful Docker Build

 ![image](https://github.com/bright789/Task_manager/assets/22407572/aee85ee9-4336-4f86-84ed-e83ccf94bbb2)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to modify the above as needed, especially the specific details in the Features, Usage, and Contributing sections.

+This updated `README.md` includes detailed instructions on how to set up and run the application using Docker, as well as the traditional method without Docker.